Shellings of Unbounded Polyhedra: Shellings of unbounded polyhedra

-If $F$ is bounded, then its boundary complex $\partial F$ is a subcomplex of $\partial P$ and thus of its compactification.
-If $F$ is unbounded, then the boundary of the compactification $F\cup\{*\}$, which is a sphere, is embedded in the sphere $\Sph^d$.
-We conclude that the compactified boundary $\partial^\bullet P$ is a regular cell complex. \end{proof}

-Before we proceed we recall the precise construction of Bruggesser and Mani \cite{BruggesserMani:1971}.
+Consider an unbounded polyhedron $P$.
+We would like to talk about shellability properties of its boundary.
+However, the boundary $\partial P$ is not even a cell complex, for lack of compactness.
+The following construction of a line shelling of the boundary of a polytope by Bruggesser and Mani \cite{BruggesserMani:1971} will help us to overcome this technical obstacle; see also Ziegler~\cite[Thm 8.12]{Ziegler:Lectures+on+polytopes}.

 Let $P\subset\RR^{d+1}$ be a full-dimensional polyhedron, bounded or not, with facets $F_1$,$F_2$,$\ldots$, $F_m$.
 Now we can pick an affine line $L$ through some interior point $o\in P$.
 This defines points of intersection $p_i=L\cap \aff(F_i)$ with the facet defining hyperplanes.
 We assume that $L$ is \emph{generic}, i.e., $p_i\neq p_j$ for $i\neq j$.
-Fixing an orientation of $L$, there exists some $n'\leq n$ such that starting from $o$, the points on $L$ in the forward direction are sorted as

-up to relabeling.
-Again, up to relabeling, we can assume that the remaining points in the opposite direction are sorted as $p_{n'+1},p_{n'+2},\dots,p_n$. \begin{theorem}[Bruggesser--Mani] Assume that $P$ is bounded, i.e., $P$ is a polytope.
-Then the ordering $F_1,F_2,\dots,F_n$ is a shelling order.
+Fixing an orientation of $L$, there exists some $m'\leq m$ such that starting from $o$, the points on $L$ in the forward direction are sorted as $p_1$, $p_2$, $\dots$, $p_{m'}$, up to relabeling.
+Again, up to relabeling, we can assume that the remaining points in the opposite direction are sorted as $p_m,p_{m-1},\dots,p_{m'+1}$. \begin{theorem}[{Bruggesser--Mani \cite{BruggesserMani:1971}}] Assume that $P$ is bounded, i.e., $P$ is a polytope.
+Then the ordering $F_1,F_2,\dots,F_m$ is a shelling order.
 In particular, $\partial P$ is a shellable $d$-dimensional sphere.
 Moreover, by varying the point $o$ and the line $L$, the first and the last facet of the shelling order can be picked arbitrarily. \end{theorem}